 The pros at MosquitoNix® can help determine which type of stinging pest is buzzing around your home with our informative Pest Library.

-Most bees and wasps look similar, with transparent wings and varying combinations of yellow, black and dark brown on their segmented bodies.
-One way to tell the difference between a bee and a wasp is body shape.
+Most bees and wasps look similar, both with transparent wings and varying combinations of yellow, black and dark brown on their segmented bodies.
+One way to tell the difference between a bee and a wasp is looking at the body shape.
 Bees have a fairly fat shape and are covered in fuzzy hairs that catch pollen.
 Most wasps are generally hairless and slenderer with a telltale skinny "waist" - a thinning where the thorax attaches to the abdomen.
-Another difference is that bees can only sting once and will die fairly soon after stinging.
-A honeybee stinger is barbed and will remain in the wounded skin.
-Wasps do not die after stinging and can sting repeatedly.
+Another difference is that bees can sting once and will die fairly soon after stinging.
+A honeybee stinger is barbed and will remain in the wounded skin until removed.
+Wasps do not die after stinging and can sting repeatedly, making them less fun to encounter.

 Types of Stinging Insects

 Wasps - Paper wasps are one of the most common stinging pests that bother people.
 They are black to reddish-brown and less than an inch long.
-Wasp nests are easily identifiable.
-They resemble round, upside-down paper combs that are attached to walls and other horizontal surfaces.
+Wasp nests are easily identifiable, as they resemble round, upside-down paper combs that are attached to walls and other horizontal surfaces.
 You can usually see wasps flying in and out of the nest if you watch long enough.
 Their nests can often be found under awnings, porches and decks on your home.

 Lifecycle and diet: Wasps may be solitary and live alone or social and live in colonies, like bees.
 Social worker wasps live less than a month, whereas solitary wasps and social queen wasps live about a year.
 These predators feed on caterpillars, spiders and insects.

-Pro Tip: Wasps hate clove, geranium and lemongrass oils, so growing these plants or treating your yard with these essential oils may help limit their population.
+Pro Tip: Wasps hate clove, geranium and lemongrass oils, so growing these plants or treating your yard with these essential oils may help limit their population, or at least their attraction to your yard.

 Hornets - Hornets are social wasps that are closely related to yellow jackets, though larger and typically with a white face.
 They build colonies in paper nests once per year that are usually found in shrubs and trees.
 About 20 species of hornet are found throughout Asia, Europe, Africa and North America.

 Pro Tip: Hornets can be aggressive, especially when their hive is disturbed.
-And because they tend to build nests in shrubs or trees, their nests can be difficult to get to without encountering lots of painful stings.
+Because they tend to build nests in shrubs or trees, their nests can be difficult to get to without encountering lots of painful stings.
 These insects should only be controlled by a professional to avoid unnecessary stinging.

 Yellow Jackets - Yellow jackets are small, black and yellow social wasps that build large colonies near homes.
 They are aggressive attackers and can sting multiple times without dying.
 Yellow jacket nests are typically located in the ground and may contain as many as 3,000 wasps.
 They shouldn't be disturbed by anyone but a professional.
 Yellow jackets are often mistaken for bees due to their coloring, but they are shinier than bees with no body hair.